textileio/lotus-devnet/README.md

 - `-ipfsaddr`: IPFS multiaddr to allow the client be connected to an IPFS node as a blockstorage.

 All flags can be specified by environment variables using the `TEXLOTUSDEVNET_` prefix. e.g: `TEXLOTUSDEVNET_SPEED=1000`

+*Important:* The API will be listening on port 7777 (not in 1234 which is the usual default).

 ## Docker
 The Lotus Devnet was originally thought for integration tests in CI pipelines.